-The second loan they can apply for is the Maintenance Loan, to help towards living expenses while at university, such as accommodation, food, and course materials.
+They can also apply for a Maintenance Loan, to help towards living costs while at university, such as accommodation, food, and course materials.

-The amount they're eligible to borrow depends on several factors, including where they will be living during term time and your household income.
-You'll need to declare this information to receive the maximum amount available.
+The amount they can borrow depends on several factors, including where they will be living during term time and your household income.
+You'll need to give SLC permission to check your household income with HMRC so the student can apply for the maximum amount available.

-For example, if they'll be living away from home (outside of London), a Maintenance Loan of up to £9,978 per year could be available per year depending on your household income.
+For example, if they'll be living away from home (outside of London), a Maintenance Loan of up to £10,544 could be available per year depending on your household income.

 If you're earning more than the threshold, the loan amount your child is eligible for will be lower, meaning they or you will need to make up any financial shortfall.